A virtual representation of a human being is known as an avatar. But what about a biological representation of the female reproductive organs?

 The device is about the size of a paperback book, with plastic compartments designed to mimic a woman’s ovaries, fallopian tubes, uterus, cervix, and liver.
 Evatar has real human cells in it, obtained from women undergoing surgery for other reasons.
 A mini-liver was included because that’s the organ that metabolizes drugs.

-Scientists at Northwestern University, the University of Illinois at Chicago, and Draper, based in Cambridge, Massachusetts, say they built Evatar by growing each tissue type in its own plastic compartment, connecting them with a network of tiny tubes.
+Scientists at Northwestern University, the University of Illinois at Chicago, and Draper Laboratory, based in Cambridge, Massachusetts, say they built Evatar by growing each tissue type in its own plastic compartment, connecting them with a network of tiny tubes.
 Twenty electric micro-pumps circulate a blue cocktail of nutrients and hormones, which serves as a blood substitute and lets the tissues communicate.